jacksonlw/scc-airbnb-analysis/README.md

    - `scc_airbnbs.csv` is not uploaded to the repository and must be downloaded whenever the repository is cloned.

 2. Work with the downloaded data to create visualizations in `viz.ipynb`.

+3. Use VSCode LiveServer, or any other web server, to host the `docs` directory.
+The main webpage is in `index.html`.